ongres/stackgres/doc/content/en/03-tutorial/04-complete-cluster/04-backup-configuration/01-AWS-S3/_index.md

 title: AWS S3
 weight: 1
 url: tutorial/complete-cluster/backup-configuration/aws-s3
+description: Details about how to create custom backup configuration using the AWS S3 service.
 ---

 To proceed, a Kubernetes `Secret` with the folling shape needs to be created: